dexygen/withMethods/README.md

-# withMethodsHOC
+# withMethods
-HOC (higher order component) system for creating a method registry in React
+System for creating a method registry in React